-This is not an exhaustive list, but they are the top choices for beginners and all you need to know to get started.
+This is not an exhaustive list, but these are the top choices for beginners and all you need to know to get started.

-How JSI Invests: First, we max out employer contributions in a 401k.
+How JSI Invests: First, we max out employer contributions in a 401(k).
 Second, we max out contributions to a Roth IRA.
 Third, we go back to our 401(k) to add more contributions, and then deposit additional funds into a Personal Brokerage Account.

 Step 2: Select an Online Broker